-Successful applications of anaerobic digesters have proven that these systems provide valuable financial, environmental, health, and social benefits.
+Successful applications of anaerobic digesters have proven that these systems provide valuable financial, environmental, social, and health benefits.
 AD systems help reduce GHG emissions, control water pollution, and manage waste streams.
-Additionally, the systems lead to the production of alternative and renewable energy which can improve quality of life in many areas of the world.
-The added revenue streams and financial savings from the production of biogas and commodities also create social, health and financial benefit for communities.
+Additionally, the systems lead to the production of alternative and renewable energy, which can improve quality of life in many areas of the world.
+The added revenue streams and financial savings from the production of biogas and commodities also create social, health and financial benefits for communities.
 While the benefits are worth promoting and the successes of projects across the world provide learning opportunities, it is important to note that there are barriers to widespread AD system use.
-These include the potential for high capital and maintenance costs, potential loss of profitability due to declines in biogas prices, variability in the markets (feedstock and byproduct, carbon offset and credits), and limited education across the world on regulations and installation.
-However, the work of the GMI Subcommittee promotes the significant financial, environmental and social and health benefits that offset these barriers and the vast opportunities associated with AD systems.
+These include the potential for high capital and maintenance costs, potential loss of profitability due to declines in biogas prices, variability in the markets (feedstock, byproduct, carbon offset, and other environmental credit markets), and limited education across the world on regulations and installation.
+However, the work of the GMI Subcommittee promotes the vast opportunities associated with AD systems and the significant financial, environmental and social and health benefits that offset these barriers.